chakrabar/chakrabar.github.io/_posts/articles/2018-06-07-thread-synchronization-part-three.md

 The `Monitor` based signalling, being more flexible, is also easier to get wrong.
 Read Joseph Albahari's [book](http://www.albahari.com/threading/part4.aspx) for more detailed explanations and the correct & safe pattern for using Monitor based signalling.

-The last article in this _thread synchronization_ series is currently in-progress, and not published yet.
-Please come back soon for more on multi-threading & thread synchronization.
+In the next & last article in this _thread synchronization_ series, we'll look at some **[non-blocking multithreading & concurrent collections](/articles/thread-synchronization-part-four/)**.
-{: .notice--info}

 ###### All posts in the series - Tasks, Threads, Asynchronous